Divide and Rule: Effective Pre-Training for Context-Aware Multi-Encoder Translation Models: Results Analysis

 \subsection{Accuracy by antecedent distance}

-In this section, we want to investigate more in details the performance of the proposed approach on the accuracy of ambiguous pronoun translation.
+Here, we want to investigate more in details the performance of the proposed approach on the accuracy of ambiguous pronoun translation.
 We report in Table~\ref{tab:d} the accuracy on En$\rightarrow$De ContraPro, detailed by varying antecedent distance.
-We notice that all the improvements achieved by \textit{-fromsplit} models are related to those pronouns whose antecedent is in the context ($d\geq1$), which is in line with the expectations of context-aware models exploiting context for disambiguation. \textit{K1-fromsplit} is very strong in translating pronouns with antecedent distance $d=1$, surpassing \kz{} and \textit{-orig} baselines by 22+ points of accuracy.
-Similarly, \textit{K3-fromsplit} surpass baselines by a large margin on $0\leq d\leq 3$, beating all the other models on $d=2,3$, as expected.
-We notice however that \textit{K3-fromsplit} lacks behind \textit{K1-fromsplit} on $d=1$.
-On one side, this could be explained by the fact that \textit{K1-fromsplit} is more specialized at modeling a single past sentence.
+We notice that all the improvements achieved by \textit{-d\&r} models are related to those pronouns whose antecedent is in the context ($d\geq1$), which is in line with the expectations of context-aware models exploiting context for disambiguation. \textit{K1-d\&r} is very strong in translating pronouns with antecedent distance $d=1$, surpassing \kz{} and \textit{K1} baselines by 22+ points of accuracy.
+Similarly, \textit{K3-d\&r} surpasses baselines by a large margin on $0\leq d\leq 3$, beating all the other models on $d=2,3$, as expected.
+We notice however that \textit{K3-d\&r} lacks behind \textit{K1-d\&r} on $d=1$.
+On one side, this could be explained by the fact that \textit{K1-d\&r} is more specialized at modeling a single past sentence.
 On the other side, we also notice that the hierarchical context-encoding architecture by~\citet{miculicich_document-level_2018}, at the core of \textit{K3}, is not aware of the distance of the context sentences that are encoded.
-Hence, we believe that \textit{K3-fromsplit} might perform worse on $d=1$ than \textit{K1-fromsplit} because it gives the same importance to further away context ($d=2,3$).
-Since pronouns with antecedent distance $d=1$ are the most frequent in the test set, \textit{K1-fromsplit} has the highest average result (reported in ``Total").
+Hence, we believe that \textit{K3-d\&r} might perform worse on $d=1$ than \textit{K1-d\&r} because it gives the same importance to further away context ($d=2,3$).
+Since pronouns with antecedent distance $d=1$ are the most frequent in the test set, \textit{K1-d\&r} has the highest average result (reported in ``Total").
+It has to be noticed also that {\kt} is more affected by the challenge of sparsity than \ko, since it has to spot relevant context among 3x more tokens.
+This might be the reason why {\kt} starts beating {\ko} only when the training setting is the most favorable to context-aware learning: with \dr pre-training plus high resources.